Kootenay Brown: Frontiersman

 Subsequent to that, he worked briefly for a company delivering mail to the United States Army until 1874, during which time he was captured and nearly killed by Sitting Bull in 1869.

-After a quarrel (and obligatory gunfight) at Fort Benton, Montana, with "celebrated hunter" Louis Ell, in which Ell was killed, and subsequent trial and acquittal by a territorial jury, Brown returned to his beloved Kootenay, where he settled, building a reputation as a guide and packer.
+After a quarrel and gunfight at Fort Benton, Montana, with "celebrated hunter" Louis Ell, in which Ell was killed, and subsequent trial and acquittal by a territorial jury, Brown returned to his beloved Kootenay, where he settled, building a reputation as a guide and packer.

 In the North West Rebellion, he acted as chief scout to the Rocky Mountain Rangers.

-Always arguing vigorously for the region's preservation, after the Kootenay Forest Reserve was established in 1895, Brown became a fishery officer and in 1910, a forest ranger.
+Always arguing vigorously for the region's preservation, after the Kootenay Lakes Forest Reserve was established in 1895, Brown became a fishery officer and in 1910, a forest ranger.

 He lived to see the reserve expanded into Waterton Lakes National Park, which became contiguous with Glacier National Park in Montana, in 1914.

-Later life
+Personal life

-In 1869, Kootenay Brown married a local Metis woman and ultimately made a living bison hunting and wolfing.
+In 1869, Kootenay Brown married a local Métis woman and ultimately made a living bison hunting and wolfing.

 Kootenay Brown died in Waterton Lakes, Alberta, Canada and was buried alongside his two wives.